M-Media-Group/le-chat/docs/src/content/docs/messages.md

             ->get();
 ```

-Note that you should prefer to use the `visibleTo` method as these internal methods are subject to change in future versions of Laravel Chat.
+Note that you should prefer to use the `visibleTo` method as these internal methods are subject to change in future versions of Le Chat.

 ### Getting messages sent by a participant
 If you want to retrieve only the messages sent by a specific participant, you can use the `sentBy` method: